 You will meet informally with the HGN design review coordinator to assist you in developing your project and preparing your project to be reviewed by the design review committee.

 A time and date is scheduled by the design review coordinator for your application to be reviewed by the design review committee at which time you will make a formal presentation to the committee, who will then take action on your proposal.
 If your plans require amendment, you will then be asked to address the recommended changes and reschedule a subsequent design review meeting(s) for approval.
+Upon approval, the design review coordinator will assist you in proceeding to the City for formal approval and advocate for your project.

-Upon approval, you can proceed to the Cleveland Landmarks Commission or Cleveland City Planning Commission (depending on your specific location), which will review and ultimately grant the necessary approvals for your project.
+At this point your project can proceed to the Cleveland Landmarks Commission or Cleveland City Planning Commission (depending on your specific location), which will review and ultimately grant the necessary approvals for your project.
 Project approval is required to obtain all necessary permits from the City of Cleveland, Division of Building and Housing.
 If all or part of the proposed site is located in the public Right of Way, you will be required to present proposed plans to the Mayor’s Infrastructure and Streetscape Advisory Committee.

 Check List of Required Materials